zeytunyan/timetable-front/README.md

 https://zeytunyan.github.io/timetable-front/

-A small site made using AngularJS as a laboratory work while studying at university.  frontend for a nodeJS server application.
+A small website made using AngularJS as a laboratory work while studying at university.

 This is a frontend for a NodeJS server application (also made as a lab work) - https://github.com/zeytunyan/timetable-server.